Transitions

 Slides the old scene in the given direction.
 Instances of the CropMove() transition class.

-pushright link
+pushright

 Also: pushleft, pushup, pushdown